Best Mobile Card Readers for UK Businesses

 All transactions are monitored in real-time for your peace of mind too, with the platform also boasting PCI compliance and holding an ISO 27001 certificate, showing Square’s commitment to data protection.

 Square also doesn’t allow you to accept multiple currencies, but you can set up accounts in each of the countries your business is located in to accept the local currency.
 For an easier bet in this regard, Zettle has this included.
-And you won’t be able to integrate Square with any other POS systems either, since that isn’t supported.
+And you won’t be able to integrate Square with any other POS systems either since that isn’t supported.

 Square’s full POS, payments and e-commerce support make sense for businesses that want to use Square’s free EPOS software alongside the card reader and create a customised and comprehensive system.
-Likewise, its offline payment functionality means it is a great pick for businesses with spotty internet.

 If you require a mobile data connection for your hardware, however, Square is lacking on that front.
 And if you already have a POS software system and you don’t want to change, we’d also recommend looking towards the more integrable Zettle.

-SumUp
+SumUp Logo

 4.3